coding-for-reproducible-research/advanced-regression-with-r/_episodes/02_setup.md

 +------------------------------------------------------------------------+
 ```

-To launch the tutorial you shuold need to copy the web address in this case (http://127.0.0.1:38555) into a web browser of your choice, such as chrome.
+To launch the tutorial you should need to copy the web address in this case (http://127.0.0.1:38555) into a web browser of your choice, such as chrome.

 We will now continue the workshop in this document.